(225 ILCS 115/4)

 (12) A person who, without expectation of

-compensation, provides emergency veterinary care in an emergency or disaster situation so long as he or she does not represent himself or herself as a veterinarian or use a title or degree pertaining to the practice of veterinary medicine and surgery.
+compensation, provides emergency veterinary care in an emergency or disaster situation so long as the person does not represent oneself as a veterinarian or use a title or degree pertaining to the practice of veterinary medicine and surgery.

 (13) Any certified veterinary technician or other